danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 The next step is to update the Rails app to handle the HTTP POST to `/api/slack/command` that Slack will send whenever a user submits the `/retro-pulse something` Slash command.
 Recall that we're using the [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) gem, which takes care of a lot of the boilerplate including providing a controller to parse the body, and logic to verify the `X-Slack-Signature` HTTP header.

-Start by creating a `bot` directory in the root of the Rails project as shown below:
+Start by creating a `bot` directory in the root of the Rails project as shown below.
+The `bot` directory is a sibling to the Rails `app` directory:

 ```bash
 # from root of Rails project